Verifiable blind observable estimation: Verifying observable estimation

 Here, $e\in\{0,1\}$ is a flag controlling whether the Server's interface filter is activated or not.
-Whenever $e=0$, the ideal resource samples the estimator of $\tr \rho O$ and returns its value if it is within $\epsilon$ of the true expectation value.
+Whenever $e=0$, the ideal resource samples the estimator of $\operatorname{Tr}\left[\rho O\right]$ and returns its value if it is within $\epsilon$ of the true expectation value.
 When the Server asks for full access ($e=1$), the Server receives at most the permitted leakage, i.e. essentially $\mathfrak{C}$ corresponding to all the observable estimation problems that the resource can handle.
-It also recieves the parameters $N_c$, $N_t, w$ and $\epsilon$.
+It also recieves the parameters $N_{c}$, $N_{t}, w$ and $\epsilon$.
 The Server is then allowed to send a deviation to be applied by the Resource.
-It takes the form of a quantum state $\sigma$ and a classical list of quantum and classical instructions that produce either a real number or $\Abort$.
-If the produced scalar is within $\epsilon$ of $\tr \rho O$, then the resource sends the scalar to the Client.
-Otherwise, it sends $\Abort$.
+It takes the form of a quantum state $\sigma$ and a classical list of quantum and classical instructions that produce either a real number or $\mathsf{Abort}$.
+If the produced scalar is within $\epsilon$ of $\operatorname{Tr}\left[\rho O\right]$, then the resource sends the scalar to the Client.
+Otherwise, it sends $\mathsf{Abort}$.

 This definition corresponds to the intuitive notion of secure delegated observable estimation: a malicious Server can only learn the class of observable estimation problems that the resource can tackle, and is only able to influence the result so long as it remains within $\epsilon$ of the true expectation value.
-It also inevitably has the ability to force the protocol to $\Abort$.
+It also inevitably has the ability to force the protocol to $\mathsf{Abort}$.
+The pictorial representation of the SDOE resource is provided in Fig.~\ref{fig:sdoe}.